Steven-Klavins/CV/README.md

 ## Skills

 #### A methodical learner
-Every project I worked on provided something new to learn, developing an effective learning process became something rather important to me.
-I found Team knowledge sharing, breaking down larger problems into smaller achievable goals, and self-led learning worked best for me.
-When overcoming a new challenge I found it helpful to reinforce knowledge through blogging, you can find an examples of this [here.](https://medium.com/@stevenklavins94)
+Every project I worked on provided something new to learn and developing an effective learning process became something rather important to me.
+I found Team knowledge sharing, breaking down larger problems into smaller achievable goals, and self-led learning to work best for me.
+When overcoming a new challenge I also found it helpful to reinforce my knowledge through blogging, you can find an examples of these blogs [here.](https://medium.com/@stevenklavins94)

 #### An agile worker and XP proponent
 Stating "I am an agile worker" is a fairly ambiguous statement, however stating I adhere to the XP values (feedback, simplicity, communication, courage, and respect) provides a little more substance.
 These values contributed to a large portion of the success my teams at Makers had.
 Ensuring everyone was heard and felt valued within our team produced great team morale and motivation to push through when times got tough.
 A number of my colleagues have stated I have a calm yet focused approach when working in a team.